amodiahs/claude-requirements-reviewer/README.md

 This tool is intended to assist human reviewers, not replace them.

-Engineering judgment, product context, and stakeholder alignment remain essential.
+Engineering judgment, business context, stakeholder alignment, and implementation considerations remain essential.

 AI-generated findings should be reviewed before making implementation decisions.

+---

+## Contributing

+Contributions, suggestions, and feedback are welcome.

+If you discover false positives, missing review scenarios, or opportunities to improve the scoring framework, please open an issue or submit a pull request.

 ---